goschtl/zope/z3c.indexer/trunk/src/z3c/indexer/README.txt

 The concepts used in this package are:

-- Each index is a utility
+- Each index is an utility.

-- The IIndexer can index objects in one or more index
+- The IIndexer can index objects in one or more index.

 - The default IIndexer adapter will lookup a IIndexValue multi adapter for each (object, index) tuple and get the right value from this adapter.
 You can